PlanB-Network/bitcoin-educational-content/tutorials/wallet/sparrow/en.md

 # Sparrow

-## A series of videos covering Sparrow Bitcoin Wallet.
+### A series of videos covering Sparrow Bitcoin Wallet.
 Guides for beginners and more advanced users.

-> _This following guide is from Cole, thanks for sharing it with us.
-Original post: https://www.southernbitcoiner.com/sparrow-guides/_

 Sparrow wallet is the gold standard for bitcoin wallets.
 It is feature-rich with a focus on security, privacy and usability.
 Anything you want from a bitcoin wallet, Sparrow can do it.